thegenemyers/DEXTRACTOR/README.md

 ```

 Dextract takes a series of .bax.h5 or .subreads.[bs]am files as input, and depending on
-the option flags settings producess:
+the option flags settings produces:

 1. (-f) a .fasta file containing subread sequences, each with a "standard" Pacbio header
 consisting of the movie name, well number, pulse range, and read quality value.